 Tea Science & Innovation Institute

 Tea cultivation in the U.S. has a history dating back to the 19th century.
 American Souchong is a unique black tea variety cultivated in the United States, inspired by traditional Lapsang Souchong from China.
-Unlike its Chinese counterpart, which is known for its distinct smoky flavor from pinewood drying, American Souchong is a dapted to local terroirs and modern processing techniques, resulting in a smoother, less smoky profile.
+Unlike its Chinese counterpart, which is known for its distinct smoky flavor from pinewood drying, American Souchong is adapted to local terroirs and modern processing techniques, resulting in a smoother, less smoky profile.

 TSII operates a dedicated research farm in Atlanta, where we actively cultivate America Souchong tea.
 This facility serves as a platform for experimental cultivation and applied research in sustainable tea farming.
 Additionally, TSII engages with industry professionals and wellness experts to explore tea’s role in human health, functional foods, and biotechnology applications.

 We are particularly interested in investigating three key areas.
 Firstly, the impact of matcha on metabolic disorders, diabetes management, and cognitive health.
-Secondly, the therapeutic potential of EGCG (Epigallocatechin Gallate) and its bioavailability.
+Secondly, the therapeutic potential of EGCG (epigallocatechin gallate) and its bioavailability.
 Lastly, the broader applications of tea polyphenols in disease prevention and overall wellness.

 TSII has secured funding from healthcare companies that see the potential of tea-based research in advancing health and wellness.
 Their support allows us to expand our scientific studies and explore new applications in functional foods.
 This funding strengthens our ability to conduct high-impact research and reflects the growing interest in tea as a valuable resource in healthcare and biotechnology.